Pragmatics: Rational Speech Act and Probabilistic Pragmatics

 Explicitly defining recursively nested theories of mind allows one to represent how listeners interpret messages they receive by modeling how speakers rationally decide what to communicate.
+Conversely, speakers decide what to communicate by modeling the listeners' belief update due to communication, and its effects on the speaker's utility $U_S$.
+The recursion updates the participants' beliefs about the state of the world and about each others' states of knowledge: Typically, the listener gains information about the state of the world and about what the speaker knows; the speaker, in turn, updates what they know about the listener's state of knowledge.
+The recursion bottoms out after $i$ levels with the literal meaning of utterance $u$.
+The ToM nesting level, $i$, depends on the situation the participants are facing.

-Conversely, speakers decide on what to communicate by modeling the listener's belief update due to communication, and its effects on the speaker's utility $U_S$.
-Unlike in classical RSA, in CIPOMDPs $U_S$ is computed using the Bellman equation.
-Note that there is no need to assume the speaker is sincere/cooperative: The listener can discount what is communicated if it is in the speaker's interest to be insincere.
+Unlike in classical RSA, in CIPOMDPs $U_S$ is expressed by the Bellman equation and captures the value of communication as facilitating valuable future interactions.
+Note that there is no need to assume the speaker is sincere/cooperative: The listener can use the model of the speaker, $\theta$, to discount what is communicated if it is in the speaker's interest to be insincere.